-Sacrifice a creature: Goblin Bombardment deals 1 damage to target creature or player.
+Sacrifice a creature: This deals 1 damage to target creature, player or planeswalker.

 Combos Browse all

 - Doubling Season + Goblin Bombardment + Mitotic Slime